voxpupuli/voxpupuli.github.io/_docs/migrate_module.md

 * Ask an admin to add the `collaborators` team to the module's `Collaborators & Teams` 'Teams' list with `Write` permissions (e.g. [https://github.com/voxpupuli/puppet-gitlab/settings/collaboration](https://github.com/voxpupuli/puppet-gitlab/settings/collaboration) (that link works only for admins).
 * The admin shall also update the [access permissions](https://github.com/organizations/voxpupuli/settings/secrets/actions) (that link works only for admins) for forge.puppet.com secrets so releases can be published.
 * Execute [modulesync][msync] for this module.
+* Creata a GitHub issue for the [FORGE][forge] project and ask to deprecate the old module (and approve the new one if the old one was approved as well).
 * Create a Jira issue at [tickets.puppetlabs.com](https://tickets.puppetlabs.com) in the FORGE project and ask to deprecate the old module (and approve the new one if the old one was approved as well).
 * Do you think the module qualifies to be approved?
 Wait until it is released, then raise a [GitHub Issue][approve] in the Puppetlabs organisation.
 * Our modulesync will delete a `CONTRIBUTING.md` in the root directory and place one at `.github/CONTRIBUTING.md`.
 Please enhance [our existing template][template] if the version in the docroot contains useful parts.